mongoose-os-apps/shelly-homekit/docs/input-modes.md

-This is useful for example for a pool pump, where you have an external timer to turn it on at 15:00 every day (a setting of the external timer) and run for 2 hours (a setting of the internal auto-off timer), but you want to be able to override the external timer (start early) from the app on demand.
+This is useful for example for a pool pump, where you have an external timer to turn it on at 15:00 every day (a setting of the external timer) and run for 2 hours (a setting of the internal auto-off timer), but you want to be able to override the external timer from the app on demand (manually start early at 14:00) and when the external timer kicks in, you don't want it to restart the auto-off timer like in "Activation" mode.